Automatic Construction of Clinical Scoring Systems with LLM Agents

 \section{Deployable Clinical Scoring Systems}

 We treat bedside deployability as a hard modeling primitive rather than an auxiliary constraint.
+Once specified, the score can be applied as a short bedside checklist without mandatory software-mediated inference, floating-point computation, or access to the training pipeline.
 Accordingly, we restrict the hypothesis class itself to scoring systems that are natively compatible with clinical guidelines and routine bedside execution.
-Under this view, a clinical score is not an approximation to a continuous predictor, but a discrete decision object: a sparse, unit-weighted collection of human interpretable binary rules.
+Under this view, a clinical score is not an approximation to a continuous predictor, but a discrete decision object: a sparse, unit-weighted collection of human-interpretable binary rules \cite{Zhang2021}.
 Its structure is dictated by operational and cognitive constraints, including memorability, auditability, and arithmetic-free use, rather than by predictive expressiveness alone.

 \textbf{Problem setting.} Let $\mathcal{D} = \{(\mathbf{X}_i, y_i)\}_{i=1}^N$ denote a dataset of patient trajectories, where $\mathbf{X}_i \in \mathbb{R}^{p \times T_i}$ is a matrix of $p$ clinical variables observed over $T_i$ timepoints for patient $i$, and $y_i \in \{0,1\}$ is a binary outcome associated with each trajectory.
 For deployment, we compute a fixed, deployable representation $\tilde{\mathbf{x}}_i = \phi(\mathbf{X}_i) \in \mathbb{R}^{p'}$ that includes both static summaries and predefined temporal transformations; rules operate on $\tilde{\mathbf{x}}_i$.